FIRE CRACKER NIGHT – Hobart Showground

 “We want to thank Tasmania Police and Glenorchy City Council for their co-operation in the staging of this event, as well as the Wellington Volunteer Bush Fire Brigade which has donated its time to stand by while the event is underway.
 In fact, our efforts to make the evening a reality have been accompanied by a great deal of community cooperation and good will”.

 Cracker night was part of Empire Day, marking Queen Victoria’s birthday.
-It became a firm favourite in the Australian calendar bringing communities together around the country to gather round a bonfire, light tom thumbs and Catherine wheels, and set of bungers and skyrockets.
+It became a firm favorite in the Australian calendar bringing communities together around the country to gather round a bonfire, light tom thumbs and Catherine wheels, and set of bungers and skyrockets.

 “Recent years have seen authorities clamping down on cracker night because of safety concerns.
 But the RAST believes it is a great community-building event so long as it is conducted safely.
 At the Showground we can provide a safe and accessible site for an activity we want youngsters to remember fondly for the rest of their lives, just like generations of past Australians”, said Mr Gadd.